-At any time that custody or guardianship legally has been awarded to a caretaker, the lease will be transferred to the caretaker, as head of household.
+At any time that custody or guardianship has been legally awarded to a caretaker, the lease will be transferred to the caretaker, as head of household, subject to meeting GHURA's eligibility and suitability requirements.
+The caretaker must provide legal custody papers to verify legal guardianship.